 I have middle back pain, at either side of my spine.
 I have a feeling it may be posture related but what is the best thing to do to ease this?

 We can often account for many of our aches and pains in our spine being due to posture or lack of the right type of movement.
 It’s important to try to maintain good posture throughout the day to prevent fatigue and slouching.
 Your chair should do the work for you by supporting your spine in a S shape.
 Ensure you have good lumbar support (that's in the lower back of the spine), and take regular comfort breaks by moving away from your desk.
 You should aim to take a five minute break every hour.
 You can also do simple exercises at your desk to encourage flexibility and increase your circulation, as simple as standing up and stretching backwards or take a brief walk round your desk area.
 This will help alleviate any pain and discomfort.
 We always advise if any pain is not settling with these simple strategies to get in touch with your GP or get checked over by a Physiotherapist for more structured advice.
+Take a look at our article on choosing a good office chair for more detail on this.

 What are the best exercises to do throughout the day at work?